Sidewalk Stormwater Management Practices

 • Install in all areas with Tree Beds, Roadway Plantings, Sidewalk Plantings, Plaza Plantings, and Limited-Access Arterial Plantings

-• ROW Bioswales are the most frequently used and generally mimic the siting criteria used for Tree Beds
+• Right-of-way Rain Gardens are the most frequently used and generally mimic the siting criteria used for Tree Beds

-• ROW Infiltration Basins are used in areas with narrower sidewalks and/or higher pedestrian volumes where plants are not feasible or an existing grass strip should be maintained; they are not recommended for areas where vehicles frequently mount the sidewalk
+• Right-of-way Infiltration Basins are used in areas with narrower sidewalks or higher pedestrian volumes where plants are not feasible or an existing grass strip should be maintained; they are not recommended for areas where vehicles frequently mount the sidewalk

 • Installations can be pursued in partnership with DEP, Parks, or another maintenance partner